 Location: Mile Marker 22

 Description: This high-trafficked stop is fun because you can take a quick bathroom break, then jump in for a swim in a waterfall pool.
 Picnic tables are available for a longer hang out, but most people come and go in less than thirty minutes.
-This is a prime example of what made the Road to Hana so famous: The ability to pull over, jump in a waterfall, and be back in your car in a matter of minutes.
+Pull over, jump in, dry off, and keep driving, that is the Road to Hana rhythm in one stop.
 In that sense, you should appreciate it for yourself.

 Kaʻeleku Cave (Hana Lava Tube)